Meet Our Therapists

 All of the therapists listed are trained in Eye Movement Desensitization and Reprocessing (EMDR), an evidence-based, effective treatment for the healing of trauma.

-Carrie is originally from Alabama and earned her Bachelor of Arts in Psychology from Auburn University.
-Before coming to graduate school, she worked as an Advocate and Outreach Coordinator at a rape crisis center, where she was inspired by the strength and resiliency that humans have in times of distress.
-Carrie is working towards a certificate in Medical Family Therapy and is passionate about providing holistic treatment that considers how physical, relational, and spiritual components are all important parts of the human experience.
+Carrie is originally from Alabama and earned her Bachelor of Arts in psychology from Auburn University.
+Before coming to graduate school, she worked as an advocate and outreach coordinator at a rape crisis center, where she was inspired by the strength and resiliency that humans have in times of distress.
+Carrie is working toward a certificate in Medical Family Therapy and is passionate about providing holistic treatment that considers how physical, relational, and spiritual components are all important parts of the human experience.
 She is passionate about working with individuals, couples, and families to find healing through self-discovery, breaking negative patterns, and finding hope.
-She strives to create an environment of respect and compassion where her clients are comfortable to “come as they are”.
+She strives to create an environment of respect and compassion where her clients are comfortable to “come as they are.”
 In her free time she enjoys spending time with loved ones and playing with her cat.

-Morgan completed her undergraduate degrees in Child, Youth and Family Studies and Psychology at the University of Nebraska-Lincoln.
-She is currently working towards certification in Medical Family Therapy at the University of Nebraska Medical Center and her degree in Marriage and Family Therapy.
+Morgan completed her undergraduate degrees in Child, Youth and Family Studies and psychology at the University of Nebraska-Lincoln.
+She is currently working toward certification in Medical Family Therapy at the University of Nebraska Medical Center and her degree in Marriage and Family Therapy.
 She strives to create an environment in therapy where individuals, couples and families feel safe to explore past and current experiences and receive support through their healing process.
-She sees each client as a whole person - mind, body, and spirit - existing in a social context.
+She sees each client as a whole person -- mind, body, and spirit -- existing in a social context.
 She works to meet clients where they are, and to help them meet their personal goals.
 In her free time she enjoys reading, working out, volunteering in the community, attending sporting events, traveling, and spending time with family and friends.

-Rosa is a Nebraska native, and received her undergraduate degree from University of Nebraska-Lincoln in Psychology with a minor in Sociology and Child, Youth, & Family Studies.
-She is working towards earning a certificate in Medical Family Therapy at the University of Nebraska Medical Center.
+Rosa is a Nebraska native, and received her undergraduate degree from University of Nebraska-Lincoln in psychology with a minor in sociology and Child, Youth and Family Studies.
+She is working toward earning a certificate in Medical Family Therapy at the University of Nebraska Medical Center.
 Rosa is passionate about collaborating with individuals, couples, and families to obtain goals and improve their well-being.
 She strives to help clients feel safe, foster open and honest discussion about difficult topics, and increase their understanding of how past and current contexts contribute to problem development so they can feel empowered to make positive change.
 Rosa offers her services in both English and Spanish.